gkiarashv/xv6/contributions/Nov 21 2023/usages/README.md

 # Usages
-To illustrate the xv6 memory layout, we consider different cases in which we can place different segments.
-Through showing these cases, we have considered dummy programs which can illustrate where in the memory these segments reside.
-Moreover, we have designed a function `debug_pgt()` in the `kernel/vm.c` which print the page table for the memory segments up to `640KB`.
+To demonstrate the memory layout in xv6, we explore scenarios where different memory segments can be positioned.
+This is illustrated using dummy programs that help visualize the placement of these segments within the memory.
+Additionally, we have developed a function named `debug_pgt()` in `kernel/vm.c`.
+This function is designed to print the page table for the memory segments up to `640KB`, providing a clear and detailed view of how the segments are arranged and occupy the virtual memory space.

 # Debugging program
-The `debug_gpt()` function has been placed in 3 different places (commented): `exec.c/exec()` when the process's page table is created,`trap.c/usertrap()` when the stack is extended for the process, and `proc.c/growproc()` when memory is allocated from the heap.
+The `debug_gpt()` function is strategically inserted in three sections of the xv6 code, each commented in the xv6's code.
+These sections are: `exec.c/exec()` when the process's page table is created, `trap.c/usertrap()` when the stack is extended for the process, and `proc.c/growproc()` when memory is allocated from the heap.
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/debugpgt.png)

 # Dummy programs